Mickey Featherstone

-Francis T. "Mickey" Featherstone (born September 2, 1948) is a former Irish American mobster and member of the Westies, an organized crime syndicate from Hell's Kitchen, Manhattan in New York City, led by James Coonan.
+Francis Thomas "Mickey" Featherstone (born September 2, 1948) is an American former mobster and the second in command of the Westies, an organized crime syndicate from Hell's Kitchen, Manhattan in New York City, led by James Coonan.
 Featherstone committed several mob killings before he was convicted in 1986 of a murder he had not committed.
 Facing almost 25 years in jail, he became an informant and brought down Coonan's gang.